cqframework/FhirProfileTools/README.md

 ([FHIR](http://www.hl7.org/implement/standards/fhir/)) profiles to automate tasks such as validation and supplemental documentation generation.
-Initial set of tools are for profiles in Excel XML Spreadsheet 2003 format (aka SpreadsheetML), which is typically used to define resources and associated profiles.
+Initial set of tools are for profiles in Excel XML Spreadsheet 2003 format (aka SpreadsheetML), which is used in FHIR to define base resources and associated profiles.

 Anybody creating profiles off the continuous integration branch of fhir-svn repo has dealt with changes in the base resources and need to reflect those changes